 All four feet are huge in relation to body size, a snowshoe-like adaptation that allows the hare to move across snow.
 The hare’s hind feet are thickly furred to protect it from frigid temperatures.
 When closely examined, the snowshoe hare’s rear paws don’t even appear to be genuine.
 Even between their toe bones, they have some webbing.

-2. Their Fur Changes Colors Depending on Seasons
+2. Their Fur Changes Colors Depending on the Seasons

 In the spring and summer, the snowshoe hare’s fur is reddish brown, while in the winter it is white.
 Additionally, it always has a black tail and ear tips and a gray underside.
 Due to their snow-white fur, they are exceedingly difficult to notice in the winter if they stay still.
 They may benefit from this as a form of camouflage if surrounding predators are present.